Novaes/ouro/readme.md

     requirements:
         Terra (github.com/zdevito/terra)
-        Terra is a low level language created with inoperability with Lua in mind.
+        Terra is a low-level language created with interoperability with Lua in mind.

     running:
-        image test: use the makefile (summarily: terra src/imageconv.lua && ./my_convolution <kernel>).
-        Images are stored on /images.
-        numerical tests: terra src/tuner.lua (it generates dconv.o or sconv.o)
+        <terra binary> src/tuner.lua (it generates dconv.o or sconv.o)
-        You can run it as terra src/tuner.lua --help to see how it works or just see the code.
+        You can run it as terra src/tuner.lua --help to see how it works and some flags or just see the code.
-        *Make sure terra is in your $PATH or you have an alias to it
+        *Find the terra binary and run it or just make sure terra is in your $PATH or you have an alias to it image test: use the makefile (summarily: terra src/imageconv.lua && ./my_convolution <kernel>)       Images are stored on /images.

     most important branches:
         -> Direct Method